StackExchange/so4t_WebHook_report/README.md

 * Chrome browser

 ## Setup
-[Download](https://github.com/jklick-so/soe_webhooks/archive/refs/heads/main.zip) and unpack the contents of this repository
+[Download](https://github.com/StackExchange/so4t_WebHook_report/archive/refs/heads/main.zip) and unpack the contents of this repository

-To install the required open source libraries for Python:
+To install the required open-source libraries for Python:
 * Open a terminal window (or, for Windows, a command prompt)
 * Navigate to the directory where you unpacked the files
 * Install the dependencies: `pip3 install -r requirements.txt`

 ## Usage
 In a terminal window, navigate to the directory where you unpacked the script.
-Run the script using the following format, replacing the URL your own:
+Run the script using the following format, replacing the URL with your own:

 `python3 soe_webhooks.py --url "https://SUBDOMAIN.stackenterprise.co"`

-At the beginning of the script, a small Chrome window will appear, prompting you to login to your instance of Stack Overflow Enterpise.
-After logging in, the Chrome window will disappear and the script will proceed in the terminal window.
+At the beginning of the script, a small Chrome window will appear, prompting you to log in to your instance of Stack Overflow Enterprise.
+After logging in, the Chrome window will disappear, and the script will proceed in the terminal window.

 The script typically takes less than a minute to run.
 As it runs, it will continue to update the terminal window with the status.
-When the script completes, it will indicate the the CSV has been exported, along with the name of file.
-You can see an [example](https://github.com/jklick-so/soe_webhooks/blob/main/Examples/webhooks.csv) of what the output looks like in the Examples directory.
+When the script completes, it will indicate that the CSV has been exported, along with the file's name.
+You can see an [example](https://github.com/StackExchange/so4t_WebHook_report/blob/main/Examples/webhooks.csv) of the output in the Examples directory.